Maoi and Tyramine Foods: Can You Take Them Together?

 What happens when you take MAOIs with tyramine foods?

-Monoamine oxidase inhibitors (MAOIs) such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), and high-dose selegiline are a small but important class of antidepressants.
+Monoamine oxidase inhibitors (MAOIs) such as phenelzine (Nardil), tranylcypromine (Parnate), isocarboxazid (Marplan), and higher-dose selegiline are a small but important class of antidepressants.
 They work by blocking the enzyme monoamine oxidase, which normally breaks down serotonin, norepinephrine, and dopamine in the brain.
 The same enzyme also has a critical day job outside the brain: in the lining of your gut and in your liver, MAO-A degrades tyramine, a naturally occurring amine that builds up in fermented and aged foods.
+When tyramine is no longer broken down, it can drive a sudden, dangerous rise in blood pressure known as the 'cheese reaction.'

 Why is this important?

 The risk profile differs by drug.
-Phenelzine, tranylcypromine, and isocarboxazid are non-selective and irreversible, meaning enzyme function only returns when the body manufactures new MAO molecules (about two weeks).
-Selegiline is selective for MAO-B at low doses (the 6 mg/24h Emsam patch), which leaves enough MAO-A activity in the gut to handle dietary tyramine without strict restriction.
-At 9 mg/24h and higher, however, selegiline loses selectivity and the tyramine diet returns.
+Phenelzine, tranylcypromine, and isocarboxazid are non-selective and irreversible: enzyme function only returns when the body manufactures new MAO molecules, which takes about two weeks.
+Selegiline is selective for MAO-B at lower doses (the lowest-strength patch), which leaves enough MAO-A activity in the gut to handle dietary tyramine without strict restriction.
+At higher doses, however, selegiline loses that selectivity and the tyramine diet returns.
 Moclobemide, a reversible MAO-A inhibitor available outside the United States, also carries lower dietary risk.
+Because the exact dose thresholds vary by product, confirm with your prescriber or pharmacist whether your specific drug and dose require the diet.

 What should you do?

 Be aware that tyramine content rises as foods age.
-A fresh slice of mozzarella is safe; the same slice left at room temperature for two days is not.
-The rule of thumb is: eat fresh, eat what you cooked today, and never eat anything that has been allowed to ferment, ripen, or age.
+A fresh slice of mozzarella is fine; the same slice left at room temperature for a couple of days is not.
+The rule of thumb is simple: eat fresh, eat what you cooked today, and never eat anything that has been allowed to ferment, ripen, or age.

 Which specific products are affected?